1634: The Bavarian Crisis: Literary significance and reception

-Publishers Weekly gives a positive review finding it a "complicated but coherent story" and "refreshing to read an alternate history that doesn't depend upon the clash of anachronistic arms, but rather on how modern ideas of human rights, education, sanitation and law might have affected the Europe of the 30 Years War."
+Publishers Weekly gave a positive review, finding it a "complicated but coherent story" and "refreshing to read an alternate history that doesn't depend upon the clash of anachronistic arms, but rather on how modern ideas of human rights, education, sanitation and law might have affected the Europe of the 30 Years War."
 A reviewer for the SFRevu wrote that this is not a "stand alone novel" and that reading other books in the series first would "make some of the inside jokes and intricate politics more clear."
 The Midwest Book Review said that the "story line is fast-paced, but contains a more serious tone than its predecessors."

 1634: The Bavarian Crisis was the third book in the 1632 series to be listed on the New York Times Best Seller list for hardcover fiction.
-During October 2007, this book was able to be on the NY Times list for one week while peaking at number 29.
+In October 2007, the book was on the NY Times list for one week while peaking at number 29.

-1634: The Bavarian Crisis was listed on the Locus (magazine) Hardcovers Bestsellers List for one month in 2008 at number 8.
+The book was listed on the Locus Hardcovers Bestsellers List for one month in 2008, at number 8.